 An API (Application Programming Interface) is a communication interface that enables third parties to securely communicate with a bank.
 Through this interface the bank allows access to clients’ accounts to third parties in order to provide new payment services.
 Since the Act enables a payment services provider to select the technical method of how to ensure third-party access to a payment account, and this either by means of an API interface or by means of reading the user interface (screen scraping), the Bank can select one of these two methods, and thereby fulfil its statutory duty.

-Access to the Reserved Interface of Slovenská sporiteľňa, a.s. (“API”) API access in the production environment
+Access to the Dedicated Interface of Slovenská sporiteľňa, a.s. (“API”)

 In accordance with Act No 492/2009 on payment services and amending certain acts, as amended (“Act”) and in accordance with Commission Delegated Regulation (EU) 2018/389 of 27 November 2017 supplementing Directive (EU) 2015/2366 of the European Parliament and of the Council with regard to regulatory technical standards for strong customer authentication and common and secure open standards of communication (“RTS for SCA & CSC”), Slovenská sporiteľňa, a.s. (“Bank”) authorises third parties who are licensed payment service providers to access the payment accounts of payment service users who are clients of the Bank via an API.
 It implements access in compliance with the principles of equality and non-discrimination.